AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Web security/Configure data leakage prevention.md

 ## Background information

-WAF provides the data leakage prevention feature to comply with the following regulations required by Cybersecurity Law of the People's Republic of China: Network operators shall adopt technological and other necessary measures to ensure the security of personal information they collect, and prevent information leaks, damage or loss.
-Where a situation of information leakage, damage or loss occurs, or might occur, they shall promptly take remedial measures, timely notify users and report the matter to the authority according to regulations.
+WAF provides the data leakage prevention function to comply with the following regulations required by Cybersecurity Law of the People's Republic of China: Network operators shall adopt technological and other necessary measures to ensure the security of personal information they collect, and prevent information leaks, damage or loss.
+Where a situation of information leak, damage or loss occurs, or might occur, they shall promptly take remedial measures, timely notify users and report the matter to the authority according to regulations.
 Data leakage prevention masks sensitive information \(phone numbers, identity card numbers, and bank card numbers\) in website content and triggers alerts upon sensitive information.
 You can also use data leakage prevention to block a specific HTTP status code.

 Features

 Information maintained by a website may be leaked in the following scenarios: allowing unauthorized access to a URL, such as access to the backend management system, horizontal and vertical privilege escalation, and malicious crawlers retrieving sensitive information from web pages.
-To prevent common sensitive information leaks, data leakage prevention provides the following functions:
+To prevent common sensitive information leak, data leakage prevention provides the following functions:

 -   Detects and identifies personal information on web pages, masks the information, and triggers alerts to protect website data.
 Personal information includes but is not limited to identity card numbers, phone numbers, and bank card numbers.